Pabito22/Pabito22/README.md

 # Paweł Witosza

 ## About Me
 I am a third-year student of Technical Physics at AGH University.
 I spent one semester at Heidelberg University, where I attended courses on Artificial Intelligence and Computer Vision.
-My interests include physics, mathematics, data science, machine learning, and programming in Python and C++ and studying languages.
+My interests include physics, mathematics, data science, machine learning, and programming in Python and C++.
+In my free time I also like to study languages such as german and spanish.

 ## Education
 - **AGH University of Science and Technology**